MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 	‎**Note:** You have just verified that the permissions assigned to the file are working properly.
 Joni can read the file (since she was assigned Read-only permission), but she is unable to change it (no one was assigned Edit permission).

 25. Close Word.

-26. You will now test what happens when you attempt to open the document that was sent to your personal email address.
-Use your phone or classroom PC to access your personal email address.
-Open the email that you (in the role of Holly) just sent to your personal email address, and then attempt to open the attached file.

-27. You should receive a message indicating that you are not signed into Office with an account that has permission to access the document.
-You can optionally sign in with an account that has permission to access the file, or request access from the **AlexW@xxxxxZZZZZZ.onmicrosoft.com** account, or Cancel out of the operation.
-Select **Cancel**.  <br/>

-	‎Since only Joni was assigned permission to read the document, you just verified that Azure Information Protection protected the document based on the PII policy parameters that you configured.

 ## Congratulations!
 You have just completed the final lab in this course.